baskuit/pinyon/src/readme.md

 VSCode is a free IDE that provides many useful features with minimal setup.
 It is highly recommended for users that are new to C++ development.
 A basic installation with the C/C++ and CMake extensions will make it easy to build, run and debug this library.
 ### CMake
-CMake is the blessed build system for Surskit, lrslib, and Libtorch.
-The  vanilla Surskit CMakeLists.txt is setup so that configuring and enabling the Libtorch library only needs changes to a few lines.
+CMake is the blessed build system for Pinyon, lrslib, and Libtorch.
+The  vanilla Pinyon CMakeLists.txt is setup so that configuring and enabling the Libtorch library only needs changes to a few lines.

 ```cmake
 option(ENABLE_TORCH "Enable Libtorch"  OFF)